elmomoilanen/Halloc/README.md

 Header file `halloc.h` defines public APIs for the library.
 Use `halloc()` to request new memory allocation and `hfree()` to deallocate this memory.
 In addition, there are three functions to provide detailed memory statistics for total or type specific memory usage.

-Following code section gives an example of using halloc.
-It contains code necessary only to halloc.
+Following code section gives an example use case of halloc, containing code necessary only to halloc.
+The code snippet shows what makes the halloc library interesting, which is the mentioned availability of couple of virtual memory usage statistics, each beginning with the "halloc_print" prefix.

 ```C
 #include "halloc.h"